 Keep Questions/Comments Associated With A Specific Task

 Kanban boards do not only track the progress of a given project, but also make it possible to monitor each task involved within a given phase.
 Marketers can incorporate questions and comments in their boards to provide a clearer picture of what is taking place within the given phase.
 Other employees can view these comments and make decisions on what is to be done next to facilitate the ongoing stream of activities.

 Questions and comments create a more efficient interaction and communication.
 They also ensure operations run smoothly and everyone is up to speed.
 If a specific task is to be completed before any progress is made, comments can be left to help speed up the process without missing any points.

 Provide An Agile Approach To Marketing

 The benefits of agile marketing cannot be overstated and such discussions circulate the internet as experts and bloggers alike convince businesses on the importance of agile approach to marketing.
 The real challenge still remains establishing schemes and strategies that can provide basis for an agile approach.
-Using Kanban boards is a fair start, but it will take more to have a fully integrated agile approach.
+Having an SEO Agency to monitor and optimize the business website would be a good start.
+Along with that, using Kanban boards will take more to have a fully integrated agile approach.